 Fortunately, there are pillows available which can provide a nice solution.
 The water filled pillow reacts to changes in positions and supports the head and neck equally in the side or back sleeping positions.
 This is important because once you are asleep, you change positions throughout the night and unless a position causes so much pain that it wakes you up, you may spend hours in an unsupported position that can stress the neck.
 It is very beneficial to have a pillow that can automatically adjust and accommodate these changes.

-There are many types of pillows available and a good neck pillow is essential in correcting poor neck posture.
+There are many types of pillows available and a good neck pillow is essential in correcting poor neck posture and as part of home treatment for neck pain.
 It can be difficult to choose the best pillow for neck pain, however, we have information on how to choose the right neck pillow and a neck pillow ratings page.
 It is imperative that the gains we make from the methods described here are not lost to a poorly supportive pillow.
 Sometimes the position you sleep in can cause neck problems.
 As described previously, sleeping on your belly is dangerous to your neck no matter which type of pillow you use.
 A great way to prevent this is to use a body pillow between your legs as you sleep on your side.
 This keeps your entire spine in line and can also help with back pain relief.
 A body pillow can also be used under your knees when sleeping on your back to ease lower back tension.

-In addition to the posture modifications through awareness, back support, exercises, stretches and a properly designed pillow, neck traction can be an effective tool in the relief of neck pain.
+In addition to the posture modifications through awareness, back support, exercises, stretches and a properly designed pillow, neck traction can be an effective tool in home treatment for neck pain.
 Unfortunately, some people have difficulty or are reluctant to perform the exercises.
 Fortunately, there are neck traction devices which can act as “concentrated exercise” to the neck and help to restore normal posture and structure to the joints.

 When added to the methods described above, neck traction can reduce the amount of time and increase the effectiveness of your pain relief program.
 Some are specifically designed to restore the curve.
 The home neck traction has been clinically proven to have a positive effect on the discs and there are easy to use traction collars.
 They are designed to provide a carefully applied direct tissue stretch to the part of your neck that is mechanically stressed the most.